Buttery Smooth Whoop [Hachidorii V2]

 Another non-negotiable goal I've set is to make this as easy as possible to build.
 Building the Hachidorii V2 is the same as building any toothpick with the only addition of using ducts that is placed between the FC and canopy.
 As a builder, I understand that building whoops isn't that easy.
 Though most of the issues come from soldering, the least I can do as a frame designer is to make those solder pads easily accessible.
 With the ducts off the Hachidorii V2 frame, the majority of pads of most whoop sized flight controllers (preferably FCs that are specifically for whoops) are accessible.

-With this format, the ducts can easily be removed, changed, and replaced. my Hachidorii V1 used similar mounting methods to the Fractal 75 but I found that finding long 5mm M1.4 screws, especially PEEK screws at that length, was difficult and most people will have that same issue.
+With this format, the ducts can easily be removed, changed, and replaced. my Hachidorii V1 used similar mounting methods for the Fractal 75 but I found that finding long 5mm M1.4 screws, especially PEEK screws at that length, was difficult and most people will have that same issue.
 I ditched the idea of mounting the ducts the way the Fractal 75 did which also saved me weight in the end.

 Alt Tag